AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 The complete workshop, with all the necessary files can be found [here](Modern-Data-Lakehouse.zip).
 Download and unzip the file on your local computer.

-The same files on the zip folder above can be found individually directly on this repository (see links below).
+The same files in the zip folder above can also be found individually directly in this repository (see links below).

 **Workshop Tutorial**